-Professor Rosko has ongoing collaborations with the U.S. Agency for Healthcare Research and Quality (AHRQ) in which he tests and refines estimates of hospital and nursing home inefficiency using a technique called stochastic frontier analysis, a form of regression analysis.
-He was an expert panelist on the Robert Wood Johnson–sponsored study on Hospital Ownership and Performance and a consultant for the Health Systems Efficiency Measurement Panel, sponsored by the Ellison institute for Global Health Initiatives of Harvard University.
+Rosko has ongoing collaborations with the U.S. Agency for Healthcare Research and Quality (AHRQ) in which he tests and refines estimates of hospital and nursing home inefficiency using a technique called stochastic frontier analysis, a form of regression analysis.
+He was an expert panelist on the Robert Wood Johnson–sponsored study on hospital ownership and performance, and a consultant for the Health Systems Efficiency Measurement Panel, sponsored by the Ellison Institute for Global Health Initiatives of Harvard University.

 Professor of Accounting and Managerial Decision Making

-Professor Safdar received his bachelor's in physics from Haverford College and went to work at Smith Barney, an investment bank.
-He holds an MS in Finance from Boston College, and an MS in Applied Economics, and MBA from University of Rochester.
-He received his Ph.D. in Accounting from Texas A&M University.
-His research interests include the interaction between accounting and capital markets, valuation, and fundamental analysis.
-He has published articles in the Journal of Management Science and Journal of Accounting Literature.
-Professor Safdar teaches Accounting and Managerial Decision Making in the MBA program at Widener University in Chester, Pennsylvania.
+Safdar received his bachelor’s in physics from Haverford College and went to work at Smith Barney, an investment bank.
+He holds an MS in finance from Boston College, and an MS in applied economics, and MBA from University of Rochester.
+He received his PhD in accounting from Texas A&M University.

 Assistant Professor in the School of Business Administration and Director of Institutional Research & Effectiveness